Skip to Main Content

 Officials view stream restoration as an important way to divert sediment and nutrient pollution from the Chesapeake Bay.
 Most of Maryland’s streams eventually flow into the Bay, and they carry with them runoff from urban developments and agricultural fields that are laden with excessive levels of nitrogen, phosphorus, and other materials that contaminate habitats there.

 At times, stream restorations have provoked controversy, with critics suggesting projects are ineffective, expensive, or destructive to existing natural areas by removing trees.
 DNR officials said each stream restoration site that receives funding from the Trust Fund is carefully selected for specific benefits and are monitored after completion.
-Landscape construction companies have begun to shift away from tree removals at sites as well, and many projects aim to have multiple benefits for the local environment in addition to a focus on climate resiliency.
+Landscape construction companies have begun to shift away from tree removals at sites as well, and many projects seek to have multiple benefits for the local environment in addition to a focus on climate resiliency.

 While many other restoration projects are initially focused on curtailing pollutants, Donegan said that projects are most successful when they can address multiple factors to increase the health of the stream and surrounding environment, as the Cattail Creek project has done.